sdsearle/Umbrella/README.md

 # Nerdery Android NAT

-This is the Base Project for The Nerdery's Android NAT.
+This is the Base Project for Nerdery's Android NAT.
 It provides a number of key pieces to help you get started on the NAT.

 Nothing that we provide should be interpreted as a mandatory component;
 if you want to remove, modify, or replace any of the functionality we have provided with your own implementation, you are free to do so.

+# Language

+At Nerdery we embrace the power and flexibility of the Kotlin language and primarily use Kotlin when developing for Android.
+The provided Base Project has been written in Kotlin.

+Because Kotlin is new to the industry, we ask that you use the language that you are most comfortable with for your portion of the NAT.
+Kotlin is fully interoperable with Java.

 # APIs